spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-performance-2.md

 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-performance-2-1.png" width="60%" length="150"/></div>
 </p>
 <p>
-Since we are fitting a beta distribution once again, the remaining steps remain the same as the previous post.</p>
+At first glance, goalies' career AdjSV% seems to follow a weibull distribution!
+Cool, but we're going to sidestep this finding for the remainder of the post, because (hint, hint) <em>there maybe be more than one distribution here</em>.
+So we're fitting another beta, which means the remaining steps remain the same as the previous post.</p>
 <p>
 Let's revisit the Jake Oettinger and Jeremy Swayman comparison.
 <p>